Brendan Rodgers Preview, Player Props: Rockies vs. Rays

-After hitting .275 with four doubles, a triple, a walk and seven RBI in his past 10 games, Brendan Rodgers and the Colorado Rockies take on the Tampa Bay Rays (who will hand the ball to Aaron Civale) at 6:40 PM ET on Wednesday.
+After hitting .268 with four doubles, a triple, a walk and seven RBI in his past 10 games, Brendan Rodgers and the Colorado Rockies take on the Tampa Bay Rays at 1:10 PM ET on Thursday.

 Brendan Rodgers Game Info & Props vs. the Rays